robbkidd/robbkidd.github.com/source/_posts/2015-09-11-reflections-on-9-11.markdown

 I spent some time re-wiring the Center's training room presentation system to get the news on the big screen.
 A bunch of NCMEC folks crowded in to try to keep up with the news.
-I checked in with my then-fiance via text and then told my boss that I was leaving the office to head back to the fire department.
+I told my boss that I was leaving the office to head back to the fire department.
 Then I started what turned into a three hour haul back out to Manassas as I joined everyone leaving the city.
+[UPDATE: Wife corrected me, I didn't text.
+I stopped by the library at which she worked to check in and let her know I was headed back to duty.
+I remember cell network was overloaded.]

 Stonewall Jackson, Prince William County station 11, was a rally site for County resources that day.
 Equipment was brought in.
 Fresh-faced recruits from the